 Liability for Means of Transport

-The first part of the project will investigate the current reform needs of the Railway and Road Traffic Liability Act.
-A particular focal point of the research will lie in accounting the EU law provisions concerning the separation of railway transport and railway infrastructure undertakings.
-For the second part of the project, current European harmonisation needs for the liability of railways will be analysed, in particular in regards to the close interdependence of the various international transport activities and the particular concerns arising with transnational joint projects (such as the Brenner Base Tunnel).
-A third part of the project will involve developing proposals for the further development of railway liability in European, and thus also in Austrian, law.
+The first part of the project investigates the current reform needs of the Railway and Road Traffic Liability Act.
+A particular focal point of the research lies in an account of the EU law provisions concerning the separation of railway transport and railway infrastructure undertakings.
+For the second part of the project, the current Europe-wide need for harmonisation in relation to the liability of railways is analysed, in particular in regards to the close interdependence of international transport activities and the particular concerns arising with transnational joint projects (such as the Brenner Base Tunnel).
+A third part of the project develops proposals for the further development of railway liability in European, and thus also in Austrian, law.

 The project is being conducted in cooperation with the European Centre of Tort and Insurance Law under the leadership of Helmut Koziol and Olaf Riss.
 It is estimated to last three years.

 Die Haftung von Eisenbahnverkehrs- und Infrastrukturunternehmen im Rechtsvergleich

 2019, 318 pp.